bgoonz/docs-collection/github/codespaces/setting-up-your-project-for-codespaces/index.md

 ---
-title: 'Setting up your project for {% data variables.product.prodname_codespaces %}'
+title: "Setting up your project for {% data variables.product.prodname_codespaces %}"
-intro: 'Learn how to get started with {% data variables.product.prodname_codespaces %}, including set up and configuration for specific languages.'
+intro: "Learn how to get started with {% data variables.product.prodname_codespaces %}, including set up and configuration for specific languages."
 versions:
-  free-pro-team: '*'
+  free-pro-team: "*"
 redirect_from:
   - /codespaces/getting-started-with-codespaces
 children: